Yoga for Beginners

 Maharishi Patanjali mentions about asanas as- “Sthir sukham asanam.”
 A posture in which you are stable and comfortable is called an asana.

 In ancient times, asanas were counted as identical human births.
-However, after some time, and in the modern age, there are still about 200 asanas in practice.
+However, after some time, and in the modern age, there are still about 200 easy yoga poses for beginners to practice.

 Asanas prepare the body for sitting for a long duration.
-Yoga for beginners increases the resistance power of the human body, enabling one to attain the state of Samadhi.
+Yoga for beginners increases the human body’s resistance power, enabling one to attain the state of Samadhi.

 4. Pranayama

 Pranayama is a great breathing practice that properly regulates Prana, a vital force.
-In Sanskrit, pranayama means to control the excessive flow of breathing.
+In Sanskrit, pranayama means controlling excessive breathing flow.

-There are different kinds of pranayama and yoga for beginners who should learn them with an experienced yoga teacher.
+There are different kinds of pranayama and yoga for beginners, and they should be learned from an experienced yoga teacher.

 In simple words, pranayama is related to breathing exercises.
 In this practice, a practitioner learns how to formulate or use Prana properly.